Topics

 f course, I do not think we can ignore the genetic factor, but I believe that the recent obesity epidemic is caused by a combination of what we eat-westernized diets, refined carbohydrates, processed foods, etc.-plus lifestyle changes.

-A major change in weight and body shape occurs when one’s base weight value goes up, which is induced by intestinal starvation.
-It requires (three + one) factors for that to occur.
+A major change in weight and body shape occurs when one’s set-point weight goes up, which is induced by intestinal starvation.

-(4) If there is no significant change in base weight, I think the body shape from childhood is expected to continue.
+(4) If there is no significant change in one's set-point weight, I think the body shape from childhood is expected to continue.
 However, I 'm uncertain what determines childhood body shape, whether it is heredity or the way food is prepared during childhood, including weaning.

 09/24/2022